aws/jsii/docs/assembly.md

 `static`     |`boolean`      |Whether this method is `static` `variadic`   |`boolean`      |Whether the last parameter is `variadic`

+Methods with the `abstract` feature may only be members of `abstract` classes or [interfaces], and all methods that are members of [interfaces] must be `abstract`.

+Methods that are `static` cannot feature the `overrides` attribute, as `static` members are not inherited.

 #### Properties

 Attribute    | Type          | Description